Aggression toward dogs

 Important: The following is meant to provide a general overview of dog-dog aggression.
 If you're dealing with an aggressive dog, seek help from a reputable behaviorist.

-Even if physical contact is never made, managing a dog who's pulling and lunging on-leash is very difficult--not to mention stressful for all parties--and attempting to defuse an attack in progress is downright dangerous.
+Even if physical contact is never made, managing a dog who’s pulling and lunging on-leash is very difficult — not to mention stressful for all parties — and attempting to defuse an attack in progress is downright dangerous.

-Be aware that even the briefest fight can result in a fine, a lawsuit, or--most devastating--the injury or loss of your pet, or someone else's.
-Whether on a walk, at the groomer's, or just visiting the vet, watch for the major warning signs of aggression toward another dog:
+Whether on a walk, at the groomer, or just visiting the vet, watch for the major warning signs of aggression toward another dog:

 • Lunging